 Shortly after the end of the Holocaust (1945), in 1948 the State of Israel was restored and many have gone back since then.
 However there are still many Jews in the diaspora.

-See in the chart below from 2010: the number of Jews living in the United States is still almost equal to the number of those who live in Israel.
+See in the chart below from 2018: the number of Jews living AROUND THE WORLD.
+In the United States it is still almost equal to the number of those living in Israel.

 * Israel currently has around 8.5 million inhabitants.
 The most notable feature of its population is its high diversity.
 Despite the division of the country’s inhabitants into Jews (80%) and Arabs (20%), there are many other subdivisions.